sathishweb997/ai-mentor-portfolio-sathishlutukurthi/README.md

 git add Day6_B_PlacementProcessor.ipynb data/jds.jsonl README.md
 git commit -m "Day 6 Sprint 1: PlacementDataProcessor — JD URL to JSON" git push
+Common bugs + recovery
+Naukri 403 (scraping blocked) → switch to cached.
+Document in README.
+Gemini 429 mid-batch → either wait or switch to backup key.
+The afternoon doesn't have time to wait long; pre-stage backup.
+JD has no CGPA but Pydantic raises → check Optional was on min_cgpa: Optional[float] = None.
+Common miss.
+JD scrape returns mostly navigation HTML → improve scraping selector (find the JD content div), OR accept noisy input and let Gemini extract what's there.
+Two pairs end up with 0 valid JDs → scraping issue.
+Pause both pairs.
+Switch to cached data.
+Note in README that cached was used.
+Trainer notes
+Pair work continues from Lab 6A.
+Same pair through Day 12.
+Drive/review every 30 min.
+Walk the room continuously.
+Sprint 1 is where the capstone starts.
+A pair that falls behind today falls behind for 5 days.
+The teaching moment is "real-world resilience".
+When Naukri blocks, mentors learn to fall back to cached data.
+This is what their students will face.
+Tomorrow's RAG sprint depends on jds.jsonl existing — ensure it does, even if cached.
+The Engineer Answer is your Day 12 teach-back currency.
+Be strict on specificity.
+"We extract data from JDs" is generic and gets a 0.
+"We use response_schema with Pydantic to enforce 7-field JD JSON, with retry-on-validation-failure" is specific and gets a 1.
+Acceptance verification at 15:25: project github.com//ai-mentor-portfolio.
+Show the green checkmark + jds.jsonl file.
+This is what every pair needs.
+Acceptance check (final 5 min — mandatory before break) For each pair:

+✅ Day6_PlacementProcessor.ipynb runs end-to-end
+✅ data/jds.jsonl in repo with ≥3 valid JDs
+✅ Engineer Answer in README with all 5 questions answered specifically ✅ Pair names credited in README
+✅ Push verified at github.com (you walk the room and check the green checkmark) If any pair is missing the push at 15:30, hold them through the break.
+Day 7 morning depends on this file.
+No mentor leaves without a push.